gatech-arcs/drupal-hg-reader/README.md

+# Sciences php8.3 update of Hg Reader

-Welcome to version 3.x of the Drupal 9 edition of Mercury Reader.
+Welcome to version 5.x of the Drupal 10+ edition of Mercury Reader.
 Please report issues in GitHub.

-INSTALLATION
+## Installation

 If you used the gt_installer you will already have the module and it will already be enabled.

-CONFIGURATION
+## Configuration

 Extreme caveat: hg_reader looks for a text format named basic_html and uses that as its default.
 If you don't have such a format, it will use plain text, which is not good unless you like to see your pages decorated with HTML tags.
 Before you make any importers, go to admin/config/hg-reader/settings and select a text format.
 A future version of the module will create -- if the user approves -- a default text format upon installation.

 The other fields on the configuration page are mostly useful for development.
 You can stick with the defaults.

-USAGE
+## Usage

 Once the reader is installed and configured, you'll need to make an IMPORTER.
 For folks that have used the Feeds module, hg_reader works a lot like that, except there's no field assignments required -- it's all in the module.
 For folks that think Feeds is something you give to cows, here's how hg_reader works: